 That’s why we’re on a mission to train people to have meaningful and inspiring conversations about climate change that help them to engage others in climate action.

-Starting in Autumn 2023, we’ll be working with them to offer their members the opportunity to join our three-part training programme – Learn how to have conversations that matter about climate change.
+During Autumn 2023, we worked with them to offer their members the opportunity to join our three-part training programme – Learn how to have conversations that matter about climate change.
+The format was:

 Part 1: The Big Idea – 1-hour online session to demonstrate why conversations matter so much to the climate movement and how this training can help members to overcome the barriers they have to talking about it in their community.